 The School continued to build upon its success in recruiting pupils from a wide range of feeder schools including both state and independent schools.
-Record numbers sat the 11+ entrance examination in January 2017.
-Demand for places in the Junior School remains exceptionally strong with waiting lists at all main points of entry.
+Record numbers sat the 11+ entrance examination in January 2020.
+Demand for places in the Junior School remains strong.